TOOLCHAIN-FUNCS.ECLASS

 tc-ld-force-bfd [toolchain prefix]

-If the gold or lld linker is currently selected, configure the compilation settings so that we use the bfd linker instead.
+If a linker other than bfd is currently selected, configure the compilation settings so that we use the bfd linker instead.
+This function should not be used for simple underlinking problems.
+This function is intended for use when a package is fragile and/or relies on bfd internals.

 tc-check-openmp